Global Tariff Updates

 We are closely monitoring the volatile situation with the imposition of tariffs by the current US Administration, and any and all changes imposed by them, or in retaliation by other nations, will be automatically applied by Hurricane systems from the point they apply.

-Iron and Steel Duties
+Iron and Steel Imports into USA

 As of 12th Mar 2025 at 12:01 EST the exemptions from the 25% additional import duties on steel and steel derived products afforded to Argentina, Australia, Brazil, Canada, EU Nations, Japan, South Korea, Ukraine and United Kingdom are to be removed.
 This means all steel imports in the US will now carry a 25% additional duty rate.